Graylog2/documentation/pages/enterprise/log_view_widget.rst

 ********

 Log View is a widget that presents your log data in a format similar to Common Log Format.
-In other terms, it has the look and feel of console output.
-In addition, the Log View widget allows you to scroll through log events and as it populates new lines in real-time.
+In other terms, it has the look and feel of a console output.
+In addition, the Log View widget allows you to scroll through log events as it populates new lines in real-time.

-Of course, the Log View widget will provide you a way to sleuth around your log events, to accomplish such actions as:
+Of course, the Log View widget will provide you a way to investigate your log events, to accomplish such actions as:

 * recording faults to diagnose and debug
 * identifying security breaches and other system and network misuses.
 * auditing

-When you build aggregations in the Log View widget expect it to help you to create highly customizable reports and infographics.
+When you build aggregations in the Log View widget expect it to help you create highly customizable reports and infographics.
 Furthermore, you can add them to your dashboards.
-Also, you can save and retrieve them, in the the event you need to review that data again.
+Also, you can save and retrieve them, in the event you need to review that data again.
-At any time, you can add new values, fields, metrics to build reports that you need.
+At any time, you can add new values, fields, and metrics to build reports that you need.

 .. note::
     According to the section :ref:`csv_export`, Graylog Open Source is limited to exports in CSV.